homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

         pcVar12[3] = 'e';
         puVar5[__n + 0xb] = 'r';

-And that's my fellow friends in reverse engineering and dump diving is how ARM works!, withouth getting into much detail, memory instructions in ARM assambly take 3+ cycles each.
+And that's my fellow friends in reverse engineering and dump diving is how ARM works!, withouth getting into much detail, memory instructions in ARM assembly take 3+ cycles each.
 If you see this you can bet your beverage of a choice that you are dealing with an ARM binary.
 It took me some (a lot) time to realize that there's a better way.
 Let's put it like this, before starting to code in whatever language what you may think is an elaborate way of using the string "developer" for obscure cryptographic purposes, check your undefinded variables in Ghidra.

 Did I say FIRST check your undefined variables in Ghidra before you make any assumptions?
 Let's focus on puVar5.